 About Imperial Baths of Trier

-Considered to be the largest Roman baths outside of Rome, the remains of the Imperial Baths of Trier are centrally located within the city and are a fantastic site, with many of their walls standing and even the option to explore their underground tunnels.
+Considered to be the largest Roman baths outside of Rome, the remains of the Imperial Baths of Trier are centrally located within the city and are a fantastic site, with many of its walls standing and even the option to explore the underground tunnels.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.

 Discover the best Roman ruins in Germany, from the Imperial Baths of Trier to Xanten Archaeological Park and more, includes an interactive map of Ancient Roman sites in Germany.

 Discover the best Roman Baths: The Ultimate Guide, from Hadrian’s Villa to Cumae Archaeological Park and more, includes interactive ancient Roman bathhouses and hypocausts map.

 Follow in the footsteps of Constantine the Great from the Hagia Sophia to the Church of the Holy Sepulchre and more, includes an interactive map of Emperor Constantine I locations.